aleamar264/aleamar264/README.md

 # 💫 About Me:
 Hi, I'm currently work on Righthands Robotics like QE Engineer, but looking to work like <br>robotic software.
-For that, I'm studying all relate to ROS2 and how combine this<br>with new technologies like deep learning, reinforcement learning and so on.<br><br>I'm complete beginner courses of ROS2 like navigation and other basic topics.<br>In a future (not long) I will start with a copy of Boston Dynamics robots (dog),<br>to apply all the knowledge and try to add new features to this.<br>
+For that, I'm studying all relate to ROS2 and how combine this<br>with new technologies like deep learning, reinforcement learning and so on.<br><br>I'm complete beginner courses of ROS2 like navigation and other basic topics.<br>In a future not long, I will apply all this knowledge for a practical application in the real world (also by simulations)<br>

 ## 🌐 Socials: